 In this lesson, we'll go through a specific plan for making the most of your writing sample, so you can prove your ability to put your thoughts together in a cohesive and interesting essay.
 You'll read sample essays and then compose your own, share it for review, and provide commentary on your classmates’ essays.

 Benjamin N. Gialloreto is Independent Counsel to the School Reform Commission in the Philadelphia School District and partner of the Philadelphia-based law firm Gallagher & Rowan, P.C.
 He holds a Bachelor of Science from Drexel University and J.D. from Loyola School of Law.
 He has practiced law since 1990 and is a former Deputy City Solicitor for the City of Philadelphia Major Trials and Civil Rights Units.
 Gialloreto has proctored this GMAT preparation course since 1999 and has helped more than 6,000 GMAT test takers.
 He also teaches online Paralegal Certificate courses for the Center for Legal Studies in Golden, Colorado.

 There are no prerequisites to take this course.

-We recommend that students take both of our LSAT courses, Part 1 and Part 2.
+We recommend that you take both of our LSAT courses, Part 1 and Part 2.
 This will prepare you to perform well on all three question types on the LSAT: reading comprehension, logical reasoning, and analytical reasoning.
-We do recommend that you practice on actual LSAT exams, which can be purchased from the Law School Admission Council at www.lsac.org.
+We recommend that you practice on actual LSAT exams, which can be purchased from the Law School Admission Council at www.lsac.org.